wetransform/hc-documentation/docs/tutorials/2018-04-29-transformation-tutorial.md

 **Step 2: Create a source schema**

 The next step in the online transformation project workflow is to create a source schema, or schemas, for your source data.
-Your source data is the data that you want to transform to another format, such as INSPIRE GML.
-Hale»connect provides several options for creating a schema.
+Your source data is the data that you want to transform to another format, such as INSPIRE GML. hale»connect provides several options for creating a schema.
 You can visit the following documentation pages to learn more about schema creation:

   * [Create a schema based on a schema preset](https://www.wetransform.to/help/en/help-page-category-setup-haleconnect/help-page-subcategory-setup-haleconnect-schema-create/2018/01/28/schema-preset/)
   * [Create a schema by uploading a schema file](https://www.wetransform.to/help/en/help-page-category-setup-haleconnect/help-page-subcategory-setup-haleconnect-schema-create/2018/01/28/schema-create-file/)
   * [Create a schema using a web address](https://www.wetransform.to/help/en/help-page-category-setup-haleconnect/help-page-subcategory-setup-haleconnect-schema-create/2018/01/28/schema-create-external/)
   * [Create a new schema based on an existing schema](https://www.wetransform.to/help/en/help-page-category-setup-haleconnect/help-page-subcategory-setup-haleconnect-schema-create/2018/01/28/schema-create-existing/)

 In this tutorial, we will work with the option to create a schema by uploading a schema file.
-Your source data is in shapefile format, and the option to create a schema by uploading a schema file enables us to simply upload a shapefile.
-Hale»connect automatically reads the shapefile and generates a schema for you.
+Your source data is in shapefile format, and the option to create a schema by uploading a schema file enables us to simply upload a shapefile. hale»connect automatically reads the shapefile and generates a schema for you.

 To create a new schema based on a shapefile, follow this workflow logged in as a Theme Manager or Superuser: